Binoculars Glossary

 Transmission

 This value is used in relation to the brightness of the viewed image.
-It indicates the percentage of how much of the incident light leaves the eyepiece after passing through the entire binoculars.
+It indicates the percentage of how much of the incident light leaving the eyepiece after passing through the entire binoculars.
 The more glass the light has to pass through, the weaker it becomes because glass absorbs and reflects light.

 High-quality homogeneous glass quality and coating of the glass surfaces optimize the transmission and reduce the reflections.
 The top transmission values of high-end optics are over 90%.
 This distinguishes the really good glasses from the simple ones.